medplum/medplum/packages/docs/docs/self-hosting/config-settings.md

 | ------------------------------- | ----------- | -------------- |
 | Recommended for production      | 4096        | 8192           |
 | Minimum required for production | 2048        | 4096           |

+Beyond the recommended instance size for production, the server may not be able to take advantage of additional CPU and memory resources; instead of increasing these settings further, adding more instances with `desiredServerCount` is the recommended way to improve performance if the server CPU is a performance bottleneck.

 For more information, see the [AWS task size documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size).